Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Conclusion

 \section{Conclusion}

 In this work we study the min-max-min robust problem for binary optimization problems with uncertain costs.
 We focus on the case when the number of calculated solutions $k$ is of intermediate size, i.e. either it is smaller but close to $n$ or a fraction of $n$.
-We provide additive and multiplicative approximation guarantees (involving problem-specific parameters) for both cases and show that they can be used to derive the range of parameter $k$ for which a certain guarantee is achieved.
+We present an algorithm with provable additive and multiplicative approximation guarantees (involving problem-specific parameters) for both cases.
+The derived approximation guarantees depend on the size of the uncertainty set and the dimension of the problem and can be large for small $k$, but converge quickly to zero with increasing $k$.
+For special cases the guarantees provide an constant approximation guarantee (independent of $n$).
+Furthermore we calculate the range of parameter $k$ for which a certain guarantee is achieved.
 We show that surprisingly if $k$ is close to $n$, the min-max-min problem remains theoretically tractable and can be solved exactly and approximately in polynomial time for a large set of combinatorial problems if some problem parameters are fixed.

-We extend the theoretical approximation guarantees to $k$-adaptability problems and derive lower bounds on the number of second-stage policies $k$ which have to be used to achieve a certain approximation guarantee for the exact two-stage robust problem.
+We extend the previous results to derive an approximation algorithm for $k$-adaptability problems and to derive lower bounds on the number of second-stage policies $k$ which have to be used to achieve a certain approximation guarantee for the exact two-stage robust problem.
 We show that these bounds can also be used to approximate the recoverable robust problem.

-Finally the theoretical insights are confirmed by the derived branch~\&~bound method which is able to solve instances very efficiently if $k$ is not too small while struggling on instances with very small $k$.
-Nevertheless the generality of the method, scaling well for increasing $k$, motivates its use.
+Finally, the theoretical insights are confirmed by computations on min-max-min and k-adaptability instances from the literature.
+The experiments show that the presented algorithm is able to calculate solutions with small optimality gap in seconds, where the optimality gaps quickly go to zero with increasing $k$.

-This work demonstrates and extends the knowledge about the difficulty of the min-max-min problem algorithmically and theoretically for an intermediate number of solutions $k$.
-While the cases where $k$ is small or close to $n$ are now well understood it is desirable to provide algorithms which work well for small and for larger values of $k$.
-Furthermore it would be interesting if results similar to this work can be derived for discrete uncertainty sets or for constraint uncertainty.
+The results of this paper indicate that solving the min-max-min problem (and to some extend the $k$-adaptability problem) gets easier if $k$ gets larger.
+This is in contrast to the results usually presented in the min-max-min and $k$-adaptability literature, where the number of solved instances (during a given timelimit) is often decreasing in $k$.
+However, if the approximation algorithms derived in this work (and the presented lower bounds) would be used to calculate solutions with good optimality guarantee, most of the known exact algorithms will scale much better for growing $k$ due to the presented behaviour of the approximation bounds.
+Hence, we strongly recommend to use the presented approximation algorithms and lower bound calculations.